chworthey/cs-studio-site/src/main/data/pageMarkdown/teaching.md

 ## Neuro-Diversity Awareness

 I strive to meet students where their needs are at.
 Oftentimes, this means challenging students in ways that traditional schooling cannot.
-I myself am transgender, with AuDHD, but I didn't know any of that until a few years ago.
-I was considered "gifted" when I was growing up.
-People like me, and I know there are a handful in every school, have special needs.
 My services are designed to close the gap on those needs so students can get a suitable education that propels them confidently into the working world.

 ## Hackathons